waltervanheuven/auto-alt-text/README.md

 ## LLaVA

 If you want to use LLaVA to generate image descriptions, you need to set up a LLaVA server.
-An implementation of LLaVA is available in [llama.cpp](https://github.com/ggerganov/llama.cpp).
+A fast implementation of LLaVA is available through [llama.cpp](https://github.com/ggerganov/llama.cpp).

 Steps to set up a local LLaVA server: